 User experience & onboarding

 Doola offers a mix of developer-friendly and user-friendly products, with the centerpiece being their chat-based formation process.
-Their chat bot follows a strict if/else script to collect basic information about your business, and provides a recomendations along the way about which state to incorporate in based on your inputs.
+Their chatbot follows a strict if/else script to collect basic information about your business and provides recommendations along the way about which state to incorporate based on your inputs.
+While we don't agree with their suggestions in many cases, the service is free and helpful for some companies.
 Pricing is up-front, although the renewal fees aren't displayed until the end of the chat.
 To be fair, these fees can vary based on the state and formation type, which is probably why they info-gate it.

 With an interface more akin to a developer-facing product than a consumer-facing one, Firstbase is not immediately the easiest to navigate.
 Once into the flow, it's fairly straightforward with limited options of Delaware and Wyoming and a flat fee disclosed up front.
 The business formation flow in particular is exceptionally quick to navigate - as Firstbase prefers to offer multiple products within the 'Start your U.S. based business niche' including growth tools, business addresses alongside the expected formation and registered agent services.